THE MUROOKA LABORATORY

 Education: B.Sc.
 (Microbiology), University of Manitoba

-• I'm studying the role of mucosal neutrophils as regulators of vaginal epithelial barrier function.
+• Studying the role of mucosal neutrophils as regulators of vaginal epithelial barrier function.
 Using microscopy and proteomics approaches, my work will dissect how changes in the vaginal microbiota influences neutrophil migration and function.

 • The goal is to better understand the interplay between neutrophils and the epithelium, and how these interactions play a role in sexual HIV transmission.